 This Day In Writing History

 Gaston Leroux didn't write detective fiction exclusively.
 Fascinated with the dark side of life, he explored his interest in the macabre by writing horror and dark fantasy.
-Leroux's most famous horror novel, rightfully considered one of the all-time classic works of literature, established him as one of the greatest novelists of his generation.
+His most famous horror novel, an all-time classic works of literature, established him as one of the greatest novelists of his generation.

-Erik captures Christine and Raoul and locks them in the cellar.
+Erik, who hides his disfigured face behind a mask, is also in love with Christine.
+He captures her and Raoul and locks them in the cellar.
 Mad with jealous rage, Erik gives Christine an ultimatum: either marry him or he'll blow up the Opera House with explosives, killing everyone - including her, himself, and Raoul...

 In 1986, Andrew Lloyd Webber adapted The Phantom of the Opera as an acclaimed and hugely successful Broadway musical.
-It would become one of the longest running musicals in history, surpassing Cats as the longest running Broadway show.
+It would become one of the longest running musicals in history, surpassing Cats as the longest running Broadway show of all time.